redbubble/debian-java-8-scala-build-container/README.md

 If you make changes, rebuild & test the image:

 ```
-$ docker build .
+$ make build
 ```

-There is a buildkit build that will then take care of building the image and pushing to docker hub.
+There is a buildkite build that will then take care of building the image and pushing to docker hub.